bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 ----

-It is very important that the communication between the reverse proxy and the
-|ivy-engine| is **exclusive** or restricted for administrators - especially
-when :ref:`Single Sign-on <single-sign-on>` is activated.
-This means no one else should be able to communicate directly with the |ivy-engine| using its ports e.g.
+It is very important that the communication between the reverse proxy and the Axon Ivy Engine is **exclusive** or restricted for administrators - especially when :ref:`Single Sign-on <single-sign-on>` is activated.
+This means no one else should be able to communicate directly with the Axon Ivy Engine using its ports e.g.
 8080, 8443 or 8009 from the outside.
 How to configure this properly depends on the setup.